Should I overpay my mortgage or save?

 It’s advisable to have a savings account that is well-funded, as it can serve as a valuable financial buffer in times of unforeseen emergencies - such as job loss or illness.
 This can provide a sense of security, knowing that there’s a safety net in place to help cover any unexpected expenses that may arise.

-What are the reasons to save over overpaying a mortgage?
+What are the reasons to save rather than overpaying a mortgage?

 There are several reasons why people choose to put their spare cash into savings accounts, rather than put it towards their mortgage.
 Building an emergency fund and paying off other debts are two significant savings goals that we’d recommend prioritising over mortgage overpayments.

-• Emergency Fund: Before overpaying your mortgage, ensure you have an adequate emergency fund.
+• Emergency Fund: Before overpaying your mortgage, ensure you have an adequate emergency fund in your savings.
 Financial advisors often recommend having three to six months' worth of living expenses set aside.

 • Other Debts: If you have high-interest debts like credit card balances, it's generally wiser to pay those off before aggressively overpaying your mortgage.

 • Interest Rates: Compare the interest rate on your mortgage with the potential returns from other investments.
-If your mortgage has a low-interest rate, you might be better off investing your extra funds elsewhere.
+If your mortgage has a low-interest rate, you might be better off investing your extra funds elsewhere such as a high interest rate savings account.

 • Future Goals: Consider your long-term financial goals.
 Are you planning to move in the next few years?
 Do you have other big expenses on the horizon, like home renovations, education, a wedding or starting a business?